From Lucera to San Severo

 The wind helps us keep a good pace: we might make it before the heat becomes unbearable.
 Between conversations, we spot a massive structure on the horizon.
 We start speculating about this mysterious fortress and search for it on the maps... but it seems not to exist!
 The mystery deepens, and as we begin crafting stories about this strange apparition, the camera's zoom lens reveals the truth, shattering the illusion: it's not a castle, but an enormous stack of rectangular hay bales.
 What a disappointment!

 Along the way, we come across a flock of sheep: they still exist!
 One of the shepherds, interestingly, approaches us... in a car.
 He tells us about other walkers who passed by the day before along the Via Francigena.
-We explain that we’re following the cattle tracks to reach L’Aquila.
+We explain that we’re following the tratturos to reach L’Aquila.
 For once, we meet someone who knows what we’re talking about and, more importantly, understands the area.
 He warns us that further ahead, the cattle track is blocked by an olive plantation.
 We’ll later discover that, fortunately, the owner has left a gate for pilgrims, so crossing won’t be a problem.

-We continue, following the gentle ups and downs of the cattle track, until it veers left to reconnect with the Tratturo Magno.
+We continue, following the gentle ups and downs of the tratturo, until it veers left to reconnect with the Tratturo Magno.
 We, however, go straight toward today’s destination: San Severo.
 The dirt road accompanies us until 4 km from the finish, where we are forced back onto the SP109.
 Once again, wherever possible, we cross the fields to avoid the road.

 As we approach the city, we engage in the first of what will become a series of almost daily skits.
 During today’s stage, as with yesterday’s, we haven’t found any water sources along the way, so I suggest stopping at the first available bar.
 Silvia counters, suggesting we wait until 1.5 km from the finish.
 A small negotiation ensues, which is finally resolved with a compromise: we’ll stop at the first bar right after the city’s entrance sign.
 And so it was: a break... just 1.5 km from the finish!